 If you enjoy shopping and trying new things, this is the YouTube channel for you.
 Product reviews are exactly what they sound like: buy a product or a few and make a video explaining how they work (if they work), how you feel about it and whether you would recommend it for others to try.

 Any product can be reviewed: from make-up, food and drink to power tools and home electronics.
 And while a lot of product reviewers do show their faces, you can easily focus the camera on your hands and the product if you're feeling a bit camera shy.

 #7 Top List Videos

-Top list videos are a fantastic and diverse category on YouTube.
+Top list videos are one of the most fantastic and diverse categories on YouTube.
 No matter what your interest: Movies, video games, celebrity gossip, weird facts or a combination of all the above; you can find endless topics to cover in a top list video.
 Just find your top list, grab some footage and images to match and have fun reading and reviewing your list!

 Check out WatchMojo.com with over 23 million subscribers as a great example of a list video channel.

 You'll notice that these videos are often formatted as "top ten videos" but you can use any format you like.
 Try more like "top 30" or less like "top 5" and see what your audience responds best to.

 People love gameplay videos.
 I swear that my boys actually prefer watching people play video games than they like playing them themselves!

 You may be inclined to think of Twitch when you think of online gaming, but the YouTube gaming community is alive and well.
 Whether you're a novice gamer or an expert speed runner, starting up a YouTube gaming channel can be a fun way to share your interest and experiences with the masses.
 And don't forget you can also make a channel dedicated to tabletop and board games as well!
 Get your friends involved and turn your YouTube channel into more than just an online experience.